jmjatlanta/bitshares-core-wiki/HTLC.md

 ## Introduction

-An HTLC is a __conditional transfer__ of value from "depositor" to "recipient" where two distinct encumbrances prevent immediate execution.
+An HTLC is a __conditional transfer__ of value from "depositor" to "recipient" where two distinct conditions prevent immediate execution.
 1) The __hashlock__ requires presenting the proper "preimage" to the blockchain prior to the 2) __timelock__ expiration, else the value automatically returns to "depositor".